Pursuing Engagement. Finding Balance.

 UCLA is one of the most renowned research universities in the world, a beacon for the best and brightest across the globe.
 By partnering with UCLA, Geffen Academy students are uniquely positioned to take advantage of the diversity of thought, sense of purpose and boundless optimism that can be experienced on campus.

-We are very excited about the construction of Geffen Academy campus, which will be ready for students in Fall 2018.
-Koning Eizenberg Architecture, working with UCLA Capital Programs, will create a campus that merges form with function, and offers bright and open spaces that encourage students to think, create and be their best selves.
+We are very excited to introduce you to our Geffen Academy at UCLA campus.
+Our campus merges form and function, and offers bright and open spaces that encourage students to think, create, and be their best selves.

 Head of School